Concept explainers

 - determine the correct amount of the end-of-month posting the sales journal to the Account Receivable control account.
 Amount of the end-of-month posting from the sales journal to the Account Receivable $ Pharoah Products uses both special journals and a general journal.
 Pharoah also posts customers accounts in the accounts receivable subsidiary ledger.
 The postings for the most recent month are included in the subsidiary T-accounts below.
 Estes Bal.
 290 215 195 Truong Bal.
 300 300 Gehrke Bal.
 215 215 340 Weiser Bal.
 170 170 150arrow_forwardTransactions related to revenue and cash receipts completed by Crowne Business Services Co. during the period April 230 are as follows: Post revenue and collections to the accounts receivable subsidiary ledger.
 Instructions 1.
 Insert the following balances in the general ledger as of April 1: 2.
 Insert the following balances in the accounts receivable subsidiary ledger as of April 1: 3.
 Prepare a single-column revenue journal (p.
 40) and a cash receipts journal (p.
 36).
 Use the following column headings for the cash receipts journal: Fees Earned Cr., Accounts Receivable Cr., and Cash Dr. The Fees Earned column is used to record cash fees.
 Insert a check mark () in the Post.
 Ref. column when recording cash fees.
 4. Using the two special journals and the two-column general journal (p.
 1), journalize the transactions for April.
 Post to the accounts receivable subsidiary ledger, and insert the balances at the points indicated in the narrative of transactions.
 Determine the balance in the customers account before recording a cash receipt.
 5. Total each of the columns of the special journals and post the individual entries and totals to the general ledger.
 Insert account balances after the last posting.
 6. Determine that the sum of the customer balances agrees with the accounts receivable controlling account in the general ledger.
 7. Why would an automated system omit postings to a controlling account as performed in step 5 for Accounts Receivable?arrow_forwardHappy Tails Inc. has a September 1, 20Y4, accounts payable balance of 620, which consists of 320 due Labradore Inc. and 300 due Meow Mart Inc. Transactions related to purchases and cash payments completed by Happy Tails Inc. during the month of September 20Y4 are as follows: a.
 Prepare a purchases journal and a cash payments journal to record these transactions.
 The forms of the journals are similar to those used in the text.
 Place a check mark () in the Post.
 Ref. column to indicate when the accounts payable subsidiary ledger should be posted.
 Happy Tails Inc. uses the following accounts: b.
 Prepare a listing of accounts payable creditor balances on September 30, 20Y4.
 Verify that the total of the accounts payable creditor balances equals the balance of the accounts payable controlling account on September 30, 20Y4. c.
 Why does Happy Tails Inc. use a subsidiary ledger for accounts payable?arrow_forward

 - MacDonald Bookshop had the following transactions that occurred during February of this year: Required 1.
 Journalize the transactions for February in the cash payments journal.
 Assume the periodic inventory method is used.
 2. If you are using Working Papers, total and rule the journal.
 Prove the equality of the debit and credit totals.arrow_forwardGuardian Services Inc. had the following transactions during the month of April: a.
 Record the June purchase transactions for Guardian Services Inc. in the following purchases journal format: b.
 What is the total amount posted to the accounts payable and office supplies accounts from the purchases journal for April? c.
 What is the April 30 balance of the Officemate Inc. creditor account assuming a zero balance on April 1?arrow_forwardThe following transactions were completed by Hammond Auto Supply during January, which is the first month of this fiscal year.
 Terms of sale are 2/10, n/30.
 The balances of the accounts as of January 1 have been recorded in the general ledger in your Working Papers or in CengageNow.
 Hammond Auto Supply does not track cash sales by customer.
 If you are using the form-based approach with QuickBooks or general ledger, select Cash Sales as the customer for all cash sales transactions.
 Required 1.
-Record the transactions for January using a general journal, page 1.
+Record the transactions for January using a sales journal, page 73; a purchases journal, page 56; a cash receipts journal, page 38; a cash payments journal, page 45; and a general journal, page 100.
 Assume the periodic inventory method is used.
-If using QuickBooks, record transactions using either the journal entry method or the forms-based approach as directed by your instructor.
-The chart of accounts is as follows: 2.
-Post daily all entries involving customer accounts to the accounts receivable ledger.
+2. Post daily all entries involving customer accounts to the accounts receivable ledger.
 3. Post daily all entries involving creditor accounts to the accounts payable ledger.
-4. Post daily the general journal entries to the general ledger.
+4. Post daily those entries involving the Other Accounts columns and the general journal to the general ledger.
 Write the owners name in the Capital and Drawing accounts.
-If using QuickBooks or general ledger, ignore Steps 2, 3, and 4.
-5. Prepare a trial balance.
-6. Prepare a schedule of accounts receivable (A/R Aging Detail report in QuickBooks) and a schedule of accounts payable (A/P Summary Detail report in QuickBooks).
+5. Add the columns of the special journals and prove the equality of the debit and credit totals on scratch paper.
+6. Post the appropriate totals of the special journals to the general ledger.
+7. Prepare a trial balance.
+8. Prepare a schedule of accounts receivable and a schedule of accounts payable.
 Do the totals equal the balances of the related controlling accounts?arrow_forward